apache/predictionio/docs/manual/tutorials/engines/quickstart.md

 # Collect Data into PredictionIO

-## Launch the Data API Server
+## Launch the Event Server

 ```
-$ $PIO_HOME/bin/pio dataapi
+$ $PIO_HOME/bin/pio eventserver
 ```
 where `$PIO_HOME` is the installation directory of PredictionIO.
-As long as the Data API server is running, PredictionIO keeps listening to new data.
+As long as the Event Server is running, PredictionIO keeps listening to new data.

-## Import Data
+## Collecting Data

 We are going to write a script that generates some random data and simulates data collection.
-Data API can collect data from your application in real-time.
+With the *EventClient* of one of the PredictionIO SDKs, your application can send data to the Event Server in real-time easily through the [EventAPI](/eventapi.html).
-In the `quickstartapp` directory:
+In the *quickstartapp* directory:

 <div class="codetabs">
 <div data-lang="PHP SDK">